 - 3.5.10.
 Local consultation we consult local people before implementing significant schemes and changes.
 This can result in them being scaled up or down and can also of course lead to them being dropped completely.
 However, we find that such consultations are generally helpful in refining the detail of the scheme or initiative in question. - 3.5.11.
 When considering major proposals such as Exhibition Road or large environmental improvements we tend to set up Advisory Groups.
 The Advisory Group meets regularly to help shape the proposals from the initial design right through to implementation and subsequent monitoring.
-Such groups comprise typically the Cabinet/Lead Members, local councillors, Council officers and representatives of local resident, amenity and accessibility associations and businesses. - 3.5.12.
+Such groups comprise typically the Cabinet and Lead Members, local councillors, representatives of local resident, amenity and accessibility associations and businesses and Council officers. - 3.5.12.
 For particularly disruptive works such as the refurbishment of Albert Bridge we post further information and regular updates on our website.
 For the Exhibition Road Project we also publish monthly newsletters (see Appendix B) to keep local residents and businesses up to speed with the programme and any developments.
 We also make use of increasingly popular social networking websites by posting updates on sites such as Twitter and Facebook. - 3.5.13.
-Major schemes The Exhibition Road Project is funded partly by TfL's Major Schemes programme.
-Once we have completed Exhibition Road in 2012, in readiness for the 2012 Olympic Games, we have no proposals for further Major Schemes during the three year LIP Delivery Plan period.
+Major schemes Major schemes are those costing more than £1 million and are subject to a separate bidding process for TfL LIP funding.
+The Exhibition Road Project is funded partly by TfL's Major Schemes programme.
+Once we have completed Exhibition Road in 2012, in readiness for the 2012 Olympic Games, we have no proposals for further Major Schemes during the three-year LIP period.